peppapigX10/introML/README.md

 Visit the site: https://peppapigx10.github.io/introML/

 ## What it Does
-sing HTML and CSS this website demonstrates my current knowledge of scikit-learn.
+Using HTML and CSS this website demonstrates my current knowledge of scikit-learn.
 Users can explore different machine learning models via an interactive gradient box interface.
 The site covers:

 - Classification models (KNN, Naive Bayes etc...)